-A 49-year-old female patient was admitted to the hospital for the procedure of septoplasty, with a diagnosis of deviated nasal septum.
-During the preoperative anesthesiology examination, the patient's general health was assessed and a clinical examination was performed.
-The patient was on regular antihypertensive (Ramipril, hydrochlorothiazide 2x5 mg+25 mg and Bisoprolol 5mg 1x1/2) and endocrinological (Levothyroxine-sodium 75mg) therapy.
-When it comes to previous surgeries, the patient mentions appendectomy which took place 10 years ago and tonsillectomy which took place in childhood.
+4University in Niš, Faculty of Medicine, Department of Pathohistology, Niš, Serbia with a diagnosis of deviated nasal septum.
+During the preoperative anaesthesiology examination, the patient's general health was assessed, and a clinical examination was performed.
+The patient on regular antihypertensive (ramipril, hydrochlorothiazide 2 x 5 mg + 25 mg and bisoprolol 5 mg 1 x 1/2) and endocrinological (levothyroxine-sodium 75 mg) therapy.
+When it comes to previous surgeries, the mentioned having had an appendectomy 10 years ago and a tonsillectomy in childhood.
 Preoperative laboratory, including thyroid hormones were normal.
-There were no deviations in the chest X-ray, the electrocardiogram (ECG), and the preoperative clinical examination.
+There were no deviations in the chest Xray, the electrocardiogram (ECG), and preoperative clinical examination.
 The patient denied allergies to food and medical agents, and only mentioned an allergy to "feathers, animal hair and house dust".
-Anamnesis revealed that the reactions were exclusively in the form of urticaria.
-During the patient's previous hospitalization at the Clinic for otorhinolaryngology, University Clinical Center in Nis, after the induction of anesthesia and placement of the tracheal tube, there was a sudden drop in oxygen saturation.
-This event was interpreted by the attending anesthesiologist as a consequence of the tracheal tube malpositioning while positioning the patient on the operating table.
-After the repositioning of the tube, saturation stabilization did not occur, and sugammadex was administered.
-After the clinical parameters stabilized, patient was awakened and extubated.
+Anamnesis revealed the reactions exclusively in the form of urticaria.
+During the patient's previous hospitalization at the Clinic of Otorhinolaryngology, University Clinical Center of Niš, after the induction of anaesthesia and placement of the tracheal tube, there was a sudden drop in oxygen saturation.
+This event was interpreted by the attending anaesthesiologist as a consequence of the tracheal tube malpositioning while positioning the patient on the operating table.
+After the repositioning of the tube, saturation stabilization did not occur, sugammadex was administered.
+After the clinical parameters stabilized, the patient was awakened and extubated.